-It's that time of year again - Christmas!
-Twinkling tree lights, gifts galore stacked carefully beneath the tree, and the feeling of goodwill pervades the air.
-Online shopping, gift wrapping and FedEx and UPS and USPS deliveries!
+It's that time of year again—Christmas!
+Twinkling tree lights.
+Gifts galore stacked carefully beneath the tree, and the feeling of goodwill pervades the air.
+Online shopping, gift wrapping.
+Plenty of FedEx, UPS, and USPS deliveries!
+Such fun!

 ...
 The tragic loss of life through the merciless killings perpetrated by Islamic Extremists upon innocent Americans and folk around the world ...